Hanin-AlMohammadi/Heart-Disease-Prediction-using-ML-Models/README.md

 # Heart-Disease-Prediction-using-ML-Models
+This project utilizes several machine learning models to predict the likelihood of heart disease based on patient data.
+The dataset is processed with scaling and label encoding, and the models used include Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine (SVM).
+Various evaluation metrics and cross-validation techniques are applied to ensure accuracy and robustness.
+The project also demonstrates feature selection using pipelines and visualizes model performance.

 ## Project Overview
 This project applies machine learning techniques to predict heart disease using a publicly available dataset.
 Several models, including Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine (SVM), are trained and evaluated to identify the best performing model.